-If you’re anything like me then you will have an Airfryer and all of a sudden you will want to cook everything and anything in it.
-You will dream of steak and chips, roast chicken, meatloaf and so many more classics.
-After all airfryer cooking is so simple and why shouldn’t we?
+If you’re anything like me then you will have an air fryer and you will want to cook everything and anything in it.

-There is no straight forward rule as all recipes are different.
-Cooking steak is going to be different compared to cooking French Fries and of course Meatloaf is a totally different kettle of fish.
+There is no straight forward rule as all air fryer recipes are different.
+Cooking steak is going to be different compared to cooking French Fries and of course meatloaf is a totally different story.

 I would say that you should start with these principles: